radanskoric/radanskoric.github.io/_posts/2025-03-05-rails-assets-propshaft-importmaps.markdown

 - Uses the concept of pinning an import name to asset name which it then resolves to the actual source file location with `path_to_asset`. **This is the only touching point between the two gems.**
 - Does not do any changes to the asset files.

 Now we know how the Rails 8 asset pipeline is integrated.
 In the [next article](/articles/rails-assets-deep-dive-propshaft) I dive into how asset processing gets integrated with Propshaft.
-I'm also preparing an article with some examples of things you can do with this asset pipeline, including the one that sent me looking at the source.
-Subscribe below to not miss it.
+And after that one I [explore how to combine multiple importmaps](/articles/rails-assets-combine-importmaps).

 ## Footnotes